rust-embedded/discovery/microbit/src/03-setup/verify.md

 ### Verify permissions

-Connect the micro:bit to your computer using an USB cable.
+Connect the micro:bit to your computer using a USB cable.

 The micro:bit should now appear as a USB device (file) in `/dev/bus/usb`.
 Let's find out how it got
 enumerated: